-Excessive glucose in the blood is a poison, in fact a slow poison for the nerves and blood vessels of your body.
-Over time, diabetes can lead to other severe health issues such as amputation, kidney failure, strokes, heart attacks and even blindness.
+Excessive glucose in the blood is a poison, in fact, a slow poison for the nerves and blood vessels of your body.
+Over time, diabetes can lead to other severe hidden health issues such as amputation, kidney failure, strokes, heart attacks, eye diseases even blindness.
 And if you are obese or over-weight, you are worsening diabetes or even increasing your risk of having diabetes.

 5. Depression and Anxiety